patrickmallahan/vin-react-starter-kit/README.md

 Don't want to use Redux?
 See the next question for some steps on removing Redux.

 ### Do I have to use Redux?
 Nope.
 Redux is useful for applications with more complex data flows.
 If your app is simple, Redux may be overkill.
-In that case, you can uninstall Redux and delete the following folders:
+In that case, you can uninstall Redux and delete the following folders (and their contents):
 * actions
 * constants
 * reducers
 * containers

-In main.js, reference your top level component (instead of Redux's root container at ./containers/root).
+* store

+Then, update index.js:
+ 1. `npm uninstall redux react-redux redux-thunk`.
+ 2. Remove the following imports: `import configureStore from './store/configureStore';` and `import { Provider } from 'react-redux';`
+ 3. Create a new top level component and reference it in the render method.

 ### Why are test files placed alongside the file under test (instead of centralized)?
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
 Spec files are placed in the same directory as the file under test.
 Why?